 Those for whom the notion of making the world a better place has some resonance, are encouraged to talk with the Rabbi and the Board to find ways to explore how we can work together to help the idea manifest itself into action on the local level.

 The world is evolving slowly but surely to a new level of consciousness.
 The world is growing smaller every day, becoming a global village.
 This compels us to take action so that that the dawning of that new day will come all the sooner.
 It heralds an era marked by a heightened sense of responsibility to others that sees all humankind as created in God's image.
 When that day comes we will no longer know war or bloodshed, we will no longer suffer the ravages of famine and disease, and we will be guided by a sense of love and unity for all whom we meet.
 And while we may want to change the world, the hardest change of all is to change ourselves to make ourselves better people.
-And if all six billion of us do the same, that day will arrive all the faster, bimhera biyameinu.
+And if all seven billion of us do the same, that day will arrive all the faster, bimhera biyameinu.
 May that Great Shabbos come soon.
 Amen.